-Climate change and variability may have a range of unquantified impacts on marine turtles.
-Increases in global temperatures may lead to female-biased sex ratios in marine turtle populations, or in worst-case scenarios, sand temperatures may increase beyond the tolerable limits for marine turtle egg development.
+Climate change and variability may have a range of quantified and unquantified impacts on marine turtles, particularly during this century, as climate prediction models show that sand temperatures may rise in many important nesting beaches throughout the world.
+Increases in global temperatures, including both air temperatures and sea surface temperatures, may lead to higher sand temperatures, which may increase female-biased sex ratios in marine turtle populations, or in worst-case scenarios, sand temperatures may increase beyond the tolerable limits for marine turtle egg development (Fuentes et al., 2009).
 Predicted ocean acidification may also have an impact on the extent of suitable nesting beaches and/or the physical characteristics of the nest environment.
-Predicted sea level rise and increased frequency of severe weather events (e.g. cyclones) can also have an impact on marine turtle populations by reducing or altering nesting habitat and/or increasing egg mortality through inundation.
-Climate change and variability may also impact coastal foraging habitat, alter ocean circulation patterns and disrupt marine food webs; all of which would have significant impacts on turtles during all phases of their lifecycle (in Kinan 2006).
+Predicted sea level rise and increased frequency of severe weather events (e.g. cyclones, typhoons) can also have an impact on marine turtle populations by reducing or altering nesting habitat and/or increasing egg mortality through inundation (Reece et al., 2013).
+Climate change and variability may also impact coastal foraging habitat, alter ocean circulation patterns and disrupt marine food webs; all of which would have significant impacts on turtles during all phases of their lifecycle (in Kinan 2006; Fuentes et al., 2009).